 As of the end of the reporting period, issues faced by the affected population remain unresolved.
 Displaced families continue to seek refuge from neighboring communities.
-Several houses have been reportedly damaged, and some IDPs have built makeshifts made of used and dilapidated tarps while others are staying with their relatives.
+Several houses have been reportedly damaged, and some Internally Displaced Persons (IDPs) have built makeshifts made of used and dilapidated tarpaulins, while others are staying with their relatives.